THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 A waterproof Bluetooth speaker is a great idea.
 The speaker can be taken to shore for a bonfire or put in the dinghy for a raft-up.

 Cutting up your catch makes EVERYTHING smell.
 I used to just scrub really hard and use a lot of soap and water until someone gave me a special fish-scent-removal soap to get rid of the smell.
 Now clean up takes so much less time!

-For an American, Global Entry is a great gift.
+For an American, Global Entry is a gift that says ‘come home more often’.
 Next time your cruiser is in the airport they can apply for Global Entry, easing their flights back home.

 Another small, handy gift is a solar-powered portable light.
 Again, this can be taken to shore for picnics or used on the boat to light up any space.